mautic/mautic-documentation/pages/05.Campaigns/02. Using Campaign Builder/02.Decisions/docs.en.md

 ### Email-Related Decisions

-Some decisions in the campaign builder are available for use only if you select the **Send Email** campaign action.
+Some decisions in the Campaign Builder are available for use only if you select the **Send Email** Campaign action.

 Here are the decisions that are email-related: